 Until the late 19th century, dyes that colored cloth came primarily from plants.
 Join Pat Brodowski for this two-hour workshop to learn how to create natural dyes.
 Bring a t-shirt or wool skein to dye in indigo, goldenrod, and onion or all three for this introduction to making dye colors from plants.
 Great for knitters, hand spinners, and children.

 Trees perhaps occupied first place in Thomas Jefferson’s hierarchy of favorite garden plants.
-This two-hour walking tour explores the natural history of Monticello’s exotic and native trees.
+Join Monticello's Director of Gardens and Ground Emeritus Peter Hatch for this two-hour walking tour explores the natural history of Monticello’s exotic and native trees.
 Learn to identify about fifty species through an understanding of their ornamental, cultural, and historical character.
 This will be a relaxed morning ramble through a typical central Virginia hardwood forest.

 Join Gabriele Rausse, the “father of Virginia wine,” for this fun, two-hour session on wine production.
 “No nation is drunken when wine is cheap,” said Thomas Jefferson, who apparently failed to make a Monticello-grown vintage despite years of experimental vine plantings.
 Learn how to make your own—from harvest through fermentation to bottling—in this participatory workshop.